In what situations have you felt a natural interest or curiosity?

 What compels and energizes you?

-What problems do you want to fix?
 What motivates you?
 Do you want to change your life?
 If so WHY do you want to change?
-Do you feel compelled to change the world in some way?
+What do you feel compelled to change?
+Think big, what would you like to change in the world?
 These will probably change at different points of your life, so reevaluate often.

 What is worth struggling for?

-How best you would like to achieve this that is a good fit for your personality and strengths?
+Is this a good fit for your personality and strengths?
 This is similar to the above question but requires you to be specific about the probable training/schooling or practice necessary to achieve your goal.
 Your personality should be a reasonable fit or you need to be aware of the changes that you would have to make.

 How would you like to be remembered?

 What would you like your obituary to say?
-These are all things that help to narrow the things that are the most important to you.
+These are all the things that help you to narrow down what is most important.
 When you are not in this world anymore, what would you like to leave behind?